Bubble Revision Shapes

 If you use Visio for CAD-like purposes, you might need to make revisions or "AS-BUILT" modifications to your drawings from time to time.
 Often this is shown by drawing a squiggly cloud, or bubble, around the portion of the drawing that has been modified.

-I've created three shapes for doing this that you can download here.
+I’ve created three shapes for doing this for you to download.

 The Way It Was